catalyst-cloud/catalystcloud-docs/source/billing.rst

 https://github.com/catalyst-cloud/catalystcloud-billing

-This script provides a means to get itemised billing based on the prefix of a set of resources so that a Catalyst Cloud customer can easily on-charge their hosted customers based on that customers usage.
+This script provides a means to get itemised billing based on the prefix of a set of resources so that a Sky TV customer can easily on-charge their hosted customers based on that customers usage.

 .. note::